 Capital Resources.
 Historically, we have primarily relied on cash generated from operations, cash reserves and short term borrowings from commercial banks to fund our working capital requirements and, to some extent, capital expenditures.
 We have also funded our capital expenditures and other financing needs through public equity offerings.
-Due to our recent increased capital needs as a result of the continued expansion of our business, we obtained a \$10 million revolving line of credit in December 2004 that has been renewed through January 18, 2007.
+In December 2004, we obtained a \$10 million revolving line of credit that has been renewed through January 18, 2007.

-On January 18, 2006, we renewed our revolving line of credit loan agreement with Western National Bank under which we may borrow, repay and reborrow, from time to time until January 18, 2007, up to \$10.0 million.
+Our revolving line of credit loan agreement is with Western National Bank.
+The agreement permits us to borrow, repay and reborrow, from time to time until January 18, 2007, up to \$10.0 million.
 Our obligations under this agreement are secured by a security interest in our accounts receivable and related collateral.
 Interest on the outstanding amount under the line of credit loan agreement is payable monthly at a rate equal to the greater of (i) the Prime Rate or (ii) 5.0%.
 The loan agreement contains customary covenants for credit facilities of this type, including limitations on distributions and dividends, disposition of assets and mergers and acquisitions.
 We are also obligated to meet certain financial covenants under the loan agreement, including maintaining a minimum tangible net worth (as defined in the loan agreement) of \$40.0 million and maintaining specified ratios with respect to cash flow coverage, current assets and liabilities, and debt to tangible net worth.
-We are in compliance with all covenants, and as of May 1, 2006, we have not borrowed any funds under this credit loan agreement.
+We are in compliance with all covenants, and as of August 1, 2006, we have not borrowed any funds under this credit loan agreement during fiscal 2006.

 On August 5, 2005, we filed a shelf registration statement with the Securities and Exchange Commission covering the offer and sale from time to time of up to \$75 million in debt securities, preferred and common stock, and warrants.
 The registration statement allows us to sell securities, after the registration statement has been declared effective by the SEC, in one or more separate offerings with the size, price and terms to be determined at the time of sale.
-The terms of any securities offered would be described in a related prospectus to be separately filed with the SEC at the time of the offering.
+The terms of any securities offered would be described in a related prospectus to be filed separately with the SEC at the time of the offering.
 We do not expect to make an offering at this time.
 However, the filing will enable us to act quickly as opportunities arise.

-The following table summarizes payments due in specific periods related to our contractual obligations as of March 31, 2006:
+The following table summarizes payments due in specific periods related to our contractual obligations as of June 30, 2006:

+] Payments Due by Period

+Within After

-Pa yments Due by Period Total Within 1 Year 1-3 Years 3-5 Years After 5 Years Operating lease obligations \$339 \$151 (In thousands) \$188 0 0
+Total 1 Year 1-3 Years 3-5 Years 5 Years

+(In thousands)

+Operating lease obligations \$301 \$151 \$150 0 0